Marriage That Reflects God: Part 1

 2. Prayer.
 Praying with God daily and with your spouse.

-You’ve probably heard that old saying “Couples who pray together, stay together.”
-Well, its true friends.
-Research and statistics show that one of the most effective ways to “divorce-proof” your marriage, is to pray with your spouse.
-Not only praying with your spouse out loud with one another, but also in your own time to pray specifically over them.
+You’ve probably heard that old saying “Couples who pray together, stay together".
+Well, it's true, friends.
+Research and statistics show that one of the most effective ways to “divorce-proof” your marriage is to pray with your spouse - not only praying with your spouse out loud with one another, but also in your own time to pray specifically over them.
 Praying with our spouse is one of the most intimate acts that we can do to glorify God in our marriage.
-Intimacy with God in our individual prayer time and intimacy with our spouse in prayer is our worship and devotion to God.
+Intimacy with God in our individual prayer time and intimacy with our spouse in prayer is an act of worship and devotion to God.
 It activates our marriage to come into alignment with Christ’s heart and will for us and our marriages.
-In return we can receive his grace, guidance and direction for where He is taking our marriage.
+In return we can receive his grace, guidance, and direction for where He is taking our marriages.

 “The prayer of a righteous person has great power as it is working.”
 James 5:16

 3. Communication.
 How we speak to our spouse.

 “Healthy communication is the life-blood of every marriage.
 With it the relationship lives; without it, death awaits.” –Ron L. Deal, The Smart Stepfamily Marriage